open-mv-sandbox/dacti/README.md

 ## Dacti Objects

+Dacti objects are a flexible self-describing metaverse object format, based on daicon components.

-The dacti object speficiation can be used for objects 'at rest'.
-For example, when stored on a file system, or sent to applications as a file.
-The object specifications can be used both to describe the entirety of an object, and to describe a subset of an object, or a replicated mirror of an object for a client to display.
+The dacti objects can be used for objects 'at rest'.
+For example, when stored on a file system, or sent to applications.
+The object specification can be used to describe the entirety of an object, and to describe a subset of an object, or a replicated mirror of an object for a client to display.

+A system supporting dacti objects should support any binary blob of data as an object.
+Dacti object format allows these binary blobs to describe how they should be interpreted when supported.

 ## Dacti Packages